-A Data Lake, is an environment where a vast amount of data of various types and structures can be ingested, stored, assessed, and analyzed.
-Data Lakes server many purposes, including:
+A data lake is an environment where a vast amount of data, of various types and structures, can be ingested, stored, assessed, and analyzed.
+Data lakes serve many purposes, including:

 - A central storage area for raw data, with minimal, if any transformation.